jfrob27/core_valid/README.md

 bokeh serve --show core_validation.py
 ```

 Then a window will automatically open in your web browser.
-Wait a few seconds to in order to charge the image and the current catalogue.
+Wait a few seconds in order to charge the image and the current catalogue.